-The water main break prompted nearby communities to declare a state of emergency, school districts to cancel classes Monday, and nursing homes to evacuate.
+The break to a 42-inch transmission line in River Woods Park in Auburn Hills prompted nearby communities to declare a state of emergency, school districts to cancel classes Monday, and nursing homes to evacuate.

 The work underway